gatsbyjs/gatsby/docs/docs/sourcing-from-kentico-kontent.md

 - See [more about what the Kentico Kontent source plugin can do](https://github.com/Kentico/gatsby-source-kontent#features).
 - Read the [Kentico Kontent documentation](https://docs.kontent.ai/) to see what's possible.
+- Explore the [Kentico Cloud Gatsby starter](https://github.com/Kentico/gatsby-starter-kontent) to see a more complete example.